RESEARCH

 Because of the significant reproductive benefit associated with rapid identification of threatening stimuli, the most prominent theories propose that humans have evolved psychological mechanisms that facilitate the detection and subsequent avoidance of potential threat.
 These mechanisms are thought to detect cues in the environment that signal the presence of threat, and initiate cognitive and emotional responses that lead to avoidance behavior.
 For example, researchers have proposed that humans possess an evolved fear module that is activated upon contact with recurrent, widespread, and evolutionarily relevant threats like snakes, spiders, and threatening conspecifics; activation of this module is automatic, and leads to rapid detection and rapid fear learning for threatening stimuli.
 Behavioral immune system theory proposes that a similar set of mechanisms evolved to detect the presence of pathogens or infectious illness, automatically activating disgust responses that result in avoidance behavior.
 Although these and other similar theories differ in their specifics, they all assume that humans possess a specialized set of mechanisms for threat detection and avoidance that are universal, early emerging, and stable across individuals.
 However, until recently, very little developmental research had addressed this topic.

-Our research program investigates human behavioral responses to emotionally valenced stimuli—specifically to negative or threatening stimuli—and the mechanisms guiding the development of these responses.
-In one line of research, we found that humans perceive the presence of threatening stimuli very quickly, and that rapid detection begins in infancy.
+One line of our work investigates human behavioral responses to emotionally valenced stimuli—specifically to negative or threatening stimuli—and the mechanisms guiding the development of these responses.
+In one set of studies, we found that humans perceive the presence of threatening stimuli very quickly, and that rapid detection begins in infancy.
 However, these biases can be learned, they can change over the course of development, and may reflect a broad spectrum of individual differences.
-Further, in a second line of research, we found that avoidance responses to threats do not develop until later in childhood, and are dependent on learning.
-Our current work builds on these findings to ask whether early perceptual biases for threat contribute to maladaptive avoidance behaviors, such as those associated with the development of fear and anxiety, and how children learn adaptive avoidance responses, such as avoidance of contagious people or contaminated objects.
+Further, in a second groups of studies, we found that avoidance responses to threats do not develop until later in childhood, and are dependent on learning.
+Other work builds on these findings to ask whether early perceptual biases for threat contribute to maladaptive avoidance behaviors, such as those associated with the development of fear and anxiety, and how children learn adaptive avoidance responses, such as avoidance of contagious people or contaminated objects.
 Altogether, our findings suggest that human threat responses are not singular or automatic: They are differential and complex, supporting flexible developmental trajectories based on both experience and context.
 By continuing to develop procedures that measure threat responses developmentally, and by establishing the developmental time course of these behaviors, we hope to create a broader theoretical framework for understanding how early developing biases for threat interact with everyday experience to create both adaptive and maladaptive patterns of responding.

-Relatedly, we are also examining the developmental trajectories of attentional biases for threat over the course of infancy and early childhood to determine whether early attentional biases for social threats play a causal role in the development of anxiety-related avoidance behaviors.
+In one current line of work, we are studying the developmental trajectory of attention to emotional stimuli over the course of infancy to ultimately determine how early attention to various emotions, and specifically, signals of threat, play a causal role in the development of anxiety-related behaviors.
 Indeed, attention is a process by which infants themselves select the input they receive.
 If infants rapidly and preferentially attend to threatening or negative social information, this negative information may play a role in shaping their expectations about social situations, and ultimately, their social behavior.
 We have already observed that between the ages of 2 and 5, shy, or temperamentally fearful children more rapidly attend to social threats (i.e., angry faces) when compared to non-shy children (e.g., LoBue & Pérez-Edgar, 2014).
-In an ongoing collaboration with Kristin Buss and Koraly Pérez-Edger from Penn State University and Andy Field from the University of Sussex, we have developed several eye-tracking tasks that enable us for the first time to capture core components of attention in infants and toddlers, focusing on the relations between attention and negative affect (LoBue et al., 2017; Morales et al., 2017; Pérez-Edgar et al., 2017).
-We are employing a multi-method longitudinal approach, collecting data at five time points (4, 8, 12, 18, and 24 months) using our new eye tracking tasks coupled with a rich behavioral battery to measure negative affect.
+In an ongoing collaboration with Kristin Buss and Koraly Pérez-Edger from Penn State University, we developed several new eye-tracking tasks that enable us for the first time to capture core components of attention in infants and toddlers, focusing on the relations between attention and negative affect (LoBue et al., 2017; Morales et al., 2017; Pérez-Edgar et al., 2017).
+In the NIH-funded Longitudinal Anxiety and Temperament Study (LANTS), we are employing a multi-method longitudinal approach, collecting data at five time points (4, 8, 12, 18, and 24 months) using our new eye tracking tasks coupled with a rich behavioral battery to measure negative affect.
 We will also assess known biomarkers (i.e., resting electroencephalogram [EEG] activity, and respiratory sinus arrhythmia [RSA] during challenge), and parental characteristics (e.g., anxiety, depression, psychosocial stressors) known to increase risk for anxiety.
-Ultimately, we will use these variables to predict behavioral inhibition, or social withdrawal—the most significant known predictor of social anxiety—at age 2.
+We are using these variables to predict behavioral inhibition, or social withdrawal—the most significant known predictor of social anxiety—at age 2.

-Although snakes and spiders are indeed threatening to humans in some parts of the world, there are other stimuli that present more every day threats to humans more broadly.
-In a new ongoing project, we are expanding previous research on the perception of threatening predators and social threats to examining how children behave in the presence of a biological threat, or contagious illness.
-Young children are exposed to a countless number of germs everyday—in the air or on surfaces they encounter (e.g., floor and objects), on their toys, and on the floors that they play on.
+In a newer ongoing line of work, we are expanding previous research on the perception of threatening animals and social threats to examine how children behave in the presence of a biological threat or contagious illness.
+Young children are exposed to a countless number of germs every day—in the air or on surfaces they encounter (e.g., floor and objects), on their toys, and on the floors that they play on.
 With more opportunities to contact germs and a less developed immune system, children are particularly vulnerable to getting sick.
-Researchers have shown a continued interest in what children know about illness.
-Using verbal reports and child interviews, researchers report that around the age of 5, children are beginning to reason about illness and contagion.
-However, although having knowledge about how we get sick is clearly important for development, knowing about illness does not necessarily translate to behaving adaptively when confronted with it.
+Researchers have consistently shown an interest in what children know about illness.
+Using verbal reports and child interviews, researchers reported that around the age of 5, children are beginning to reason about illness and contagion.
+However, although knowing how we get sick is important for development, it does not necessarily translate to behaving adaptively when confronted with it.

 The Child Affective Facial Expression Set (CAFE)

 Emotional development is one of the largest and most productive areas of psychological research.
 For decades, researchers have been fascinated by how humans respond to, detect, and interpret facial expressions.
 Most research on face perception has relied on controlled stimulus sets of adults posing various facial expressions.
-Together, there are over 80 facial expression sets freely available for use in research (www.face-rec.org/databases).
 Although these sets provide an easy, controlled way of examining responses to human facial expressions, they are limited in that they only represent emotional expressions in one specific group, namely Caucasian adults.
 At the Child Study Center, we are currently working on a new stimulus set of emotional facial expressions into the domain of research on emotional development—The Child Affective Facial Expression set (CAFE).
 The CAFE set is unique and significant to the field for several reasons.
 Primarily, instead of featuring photographs of adults posing various facial expressions, it features photographs of 2- to 8-year-old children.
 To date, very few stimulus sets feature children posing facial expressions, and none have featured children as young as preschool age.
 The stimulus set is also racially and ethnically diverse, featuring Caucasian, African American, Asian, Latino (Hispanic), and South Asian (Indian / Bangladeshi / Pakistani) children.
-In an NSF funded project, we recently validated the CAFE set and it is currently available for free to the scientific community (LoBue & Thrasher, 2015).
-We are currently working on expanding the CAFE set to include older children, adults, and dynamic (video) displays.
+In an NSF funded project, we validated the CAFE set and it is currently available for free to the scientific community (LoBue & Thrasher, 2015).

-For more information on the CAFE set, visit the CAFE page.
+For more information on how to obtain the CAFE set, visit the CAFE page.

 The Rutgers Mobile Maker Center (MMC)